 In the latest installment of our Experts in Aging interview series, we spoke with Dr. Sara Zeff Geber, founder of LifeEncore and an expert on solo aging and retirement transitions.
-Watch a preview of her interview below and click the button to access the full version.
+Watch her interview below.

 Many of us are fortunate to have a support system of family and loved ones, but there is an increasing number of "solo agers" with little or no support.
 According to Dr. Geber, these folks need a more robust form of retirement help—which is the focus of her organization, LifeEncore.